 Reading the research in parts is a more practical approach for me as it keeps the information fresh in my head.
 I find that when I do large amounts of research, I lose detail.
 To remedy this I keep notes in my chapter document to include certain points, I bullet point them below where I am writing and work them in as I progress.
 Over the years I have read lots about my chosen folklore tale so I’m familiar with most versions of it from different times and civilisations, but I’m less familiar with the version referenced in chapter two.
 New ground is being broken in terms of how I view my novel; for so long I thought that I knew what it would be but now I’m mixing it up and feeling good about it.

 The decision that I made about my narrative and what will happen in chapter two requires a lot of new writing.
 The writing that I have done over the years towards my novel worked for a lot of chapter one’s content, and will for many subsequent chapters, but chapter two is all new.
-I’m excited to be writing fresh again, reworking past work into chapter one became tedious at times so it will be good to have a break from that approach for chapter two.
+I’m excited to be writing fresh again, reworking past work into chapter one became tedious at times so it feels good to have a break from that approach for chapter two.